puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 - Learn about the value of Puppet and Puppet Enterprise
 - Familiarize yourself with the Quest structure and tool

-## Getting Started

-In this quest we'll introduce you to the Learning VM and give you the information you need to get you started on your learning adventure.
-When you're ready to get started, type the following command:

-    quest --start welcome

 ## The Puppet Enterprise Learning Virtual Machine

 > Any sufficiently advanced technology is indistinguishable from magic.